Archdiocese of Zaragoza: Roman period (1st to 5th centuries)

-It is believed that there had been martyrs at Saragossa in previous persecutions as Prudentius seems to affirm; but no certain record is to be found of any before this time, when, too, St. Engratia and the "numberless saints" (santos innumerables), as they are called, gained their crowns.
+It is believed that there had been martyrs at Zaragoza in previous persecutions as Prudentius seems to affirm; but no certain record is to be found of any before this time, when, too, St. Engratia and the "numberless saints" (santos innumerables), as they are called, gained their crowns.

-It is said that Dacian, to detect and so make an end of all the faithful of Saragossa, ordered that liberty to practice their religion should be promised them on condition that they all went out of the city at a certain fixed time and by certain designated gates.
+It is said that Dacian, to detect and so make an end of all the faithful of Zaragoza, ordered that liberty to practice their religion should be promised them on condition that they all went out of the city at a certain fixed time and by certain designated gates.
 As soon as they had thus gone forth, he ordered them to be put to the sword and their corpses burned.
 Their ashes were mixed with those of criminals, so that no veneration might be paid them.
 But a shower of rain fell and washed the ashes apart, forming those of the martyrs into certain white masses.
 These, known as the "holy masses" (las santas masas) were deposited in the crypt of the church dedicated to St. Engratia, where they are still preserved.

 St. Vincent was taken to Valencia, where he suffered a long and terrible martyrdom.
-St. Valerius was exiled to a place called Enet, near Barbastro, where he died, and whence his relics were translated first to Roda, the head and arm being brought thence to Saragossa when that city had been reconquered.
+St. Valerius was exiled to a place called Enet, near Barbastro, where he died, and whence his relics were translated first to Roda, the head and arm being brought thence to Zaragoza when that city had been reconquered.

-Before the Moorish invasion three national councils were held at Saragossa.
+Before the Moorish invasion three national councils were held at Zaragoza.
 The First Council of Saragossa was held in 380, earlier than those of Toledo, when Valerius II was bishop, and had for its object the extirpation of Priscillianism.